 - the ADA mediation program.

 The home page also provides direct access to:

-- ADA regulations, the ADA Standards for Accessible Design, and technical assistance materials (which may be viewed online or downloaded for later use);
+- ADA regulations and technical assistance materials (which may be viewed online or downloaded for later use), and

-- Links to the Department's press releases, and Internet home pages of other Federal agencies that contain ADA information.
+- links to the Department s press releases, ADA Bulletin Board, and Internet home pages of other Federal agencies that contain ADA information.

 ADA Information Line

 The Department of Justice operates a toll-free ADA Information Line to provide information and publications to the public about the requirements of the ADA.
-Automated service, which allows callers to order publications, is available 24 hours a day, seven days a week.
-ADA specialists are available on Monday, Tuesday, Wednesday, and Friday from 10:00 a.m. until 6:00 p.m. and on Thursday from 1:00 p.m. until 6:00 p.m.
+Automated service, which allows callers to listen to recorded information and to order publications, is available 24 hours a day, seven days a week.
+ADA specialists are available on Monday, Tuesday, Wednesday and Friday from 10:00 a.m. until 6:00 p.m. and on Thursday from 1:00 p.m. until 6:00 p.m.
 (Eastern Time).
 Spanish language service is also available.

 To obtain general ADA information, get answers to technical questions, order free ADA materials, or ask about filing a complaint, call: